Skip to content ↓

 Planning for phonics will be done separately from English but with the understanding that good phonics teaching should link to the literacy needs of the children within an English lesson and across the curriculum.

-How do we pronounce the phonic sounds?
+How do we pronounce phonic sounds?

 In resources, you will find some useful videos which show you how to pronounce all the sounds in phase 2 and phase 3 phonics.
-When your child progresses into phase 5 in year 1, the sounds are pronounced in the same way but they are alternative spellings e.g "aw" is pronounced the same as "or" in the video.
+When your child progresses into phase 5 in year 1, the sounds are pronounced in the same way, but they are alternative spellings e.g "aw" is pronounced the same as "or" in the video.

 Suggested Reads for Children

 As well as developing children's reading skills through phonics, whole class shared reading and individual reads we want to support our children in developing a love of reading for pleasure.
 We have devised a year group lists of suggested books to read.
-The children will encounter these books in school, some will be a stimulus for topic and writing lessons and some are read for the joy of hearing a fabulous story.
+Children will encounter these books in school, some will be a stimulus for topic and writing lessons and some are read for the joy of hearing a fabulous story.

 Nursery Suggested Reads